dansiviter/cito/core/README.md

 ## Security ##

-By default all detinations are permitted to all users.
+By default all destinations are permitted to all users.
 However, it may be essential to prevent access for a user with a specific role, or just those who have passed authorisation.
 To do this implement `SecurityCustomiser` class:

 	@Dependent // preferred scope
 	public class Customiser implements SecurityCustomiser {